-Additionally, here is a game where because Black moved too many pawns on both the King and Queen sides (and delayed castling), the Black player was unable to castle in time to save his king because the game was already over!:
+Additionally, a game where Black moved too many pawns on both the King and Queen sides (and delayed castling).
+Because of that, Black was unable to castle in time to save his king because the game was already over!:

 But be careful as the attacker!
 If you decide to attack a castled king, you must be sure the attack is sound.
 If in the previous game we change the Black queen’s position just slightly (as shown below), the sacrifice becomes completely nullified because Black will have enough time to defend.